Ynlay/100-days-of-code/log.md

 **Today's Progress**: Studied a heck of a lot more SQL and spent a lot of hours trying to solve the challenges for the hackerrank competition!!!

+### Day 96: April 29(skipped a day)

+**Today's Progress**: After being successful with the Capture The Flag challenge at hackerrank i took a day off and today i
+		      worked on the next hackerrank competition (world codesprint) and spent a lot of time trying to solve the 			      challenges
 ### DAYS SKIPPED SO FAR : 20